chaugstvedt/automatic-A11y/README.md

 * Tip: read the documentation: https://playwright.dev/docs/accessibility-testing

 ## Exercise 3.3 Write your own test
 * Write your own test where you check accessibility, add a couple of todos and then check accessibility again.
-Look in the test-examples folder if you need help/inspiration for tests.
+Look at demo-todo-app.spec.ts if you need help/inspiration for tests.

 # Common errors #
 * You get code ENOENT when you run `npm install`